 How to conserve your resources in a motorhome

 People who live in their motorhome must always consider how much gas (propane/butane) the tank has.
 It needs to be conserved so they are mindful of usage.
 For example, boiling only the amount of water needed is saving both fuel and water.
+Being eco friendly in their motorhome is simply common sense.

 Nor are van-lifers heating a house.
 After all, no matter which heat source is used, it will not be coming in an endless supply through pipes or wiring.
 Meaning they will not want to waste it!
 Leaving the motorhome door open in winter whilst popping out is not an option; it’s about thinking for yourself as well as the planet!
 So van-lifers are more energy conscious as it is not “on tap” and can be a major expense.